openstax/corgi/docs/web-hosting/steps.rst

 .. code-block:: bash

-   fly -t cops-dev unpause-pipeline -p web-hosting
+   fly -t corgi-dev unpause-pipeline -p distribution

 The WebHosting pipeline has now been set up to process jobs.